Sanada Maru: History

 In 1614, Osaka castle, the stronghold of the Toyotomi clan, represented the last obstacle to Japan's unification under the Tokugawa hegemony.

 Toyotomi Hideyori appointed Sanada Yukimura as the garrison commander due to his experience opposing Ieyasu's army in his castle at Ueda during the Sekigahara campaign.
 At that time the castle had two moats, which still exist, and Hideyori's engineers created an outer moat by cutting a channel between the canal that existed to the west and the Nekoma stream which flowed from south to north on the eastern side.

 The following campaign and battle is often referred to as the last stand of the samurai before the Tokugawa shogunate reformed the ways of the samurai including prohibiting practices like headhunting.

 The attack on Sanada Maru began on December 4.
-Yukimura and about 6-7,000 men defended Sanada Maru against Tokugawa forces of approximately 10-30,000 men.
+Yukimura and about 6-7,000 men defending Sanada Maru against Tokugawa forces of approximately 10-30,000 men.
 The Tokugawa forces were repeatedly repelled, and Sanada's troops launched a number of counterattacks, even breaking through the siege lines.

 By December 18, all the outlying forts and waterways had fallen but the Sanada Maru proved impregnable.
 As a stockade had been built, Ieyasu began to starve out the huge castle.
 However, supplies were sufficient to feed everyone for several years.
 Ieyasu then resorted to artillery bombardment.
 Sakers fired from the north, no less than 300 culverins blasted from the south, and more culverins firing from the north and the east were able to do considerable damage.

 While long-range culverins kept up a bombardment, miners began digging in an attempt to weaken the walls.
 As there were still uncommitted clans who might be tempted to attack the Tokugawa from the rear, time was on the side of Hideyori.
 Ieyasu used the steadily improving bombardment to pressure for peace negotiation.
 Hideyori accepted a peace formula whereby the Tokugawa army would withdraw and Osaka castle would remain in Hideyori's hand under the provision of no further "rebellion" against the Tokugawa Shōgun.
 Many Tokugawa troops did not leave but instead worked to fill in the outer moat.
 Hideyori protested but by the time, a week later, Ieyasu agreed that these had indeed not been included in the peace agreement the outer moat had ceased to exist, and his men were turning to the second moat.